KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-uptimerobot by mrVragec](https://github.com/mrVragec/MMM-uptimerobot)

+1. Repository name and main js file name is not the same.
-1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+2. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-6. Typo: Found `Magic Mirror` in file `uptimerobot.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `uptimerobot.js`: Replace it with `MagicMirror²`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-UselessFacts by yourdawi](https://github.com/yourdawi/MMM-UselessFacts)